Winston6079/txt_to_csv/README.md

 # txt_to_csv
 This program is meant to copy txt files to a csv file that can be imported to anki.

-the txt file must be done in the following format: the word in the foreign language to the left - translation to the right, for example:
+The txt file must be done in the following format: the word in the foreign language to the left - translation to the right, for example:

 hola - hello
 uno - one